Sceptre/sceptre/docs/_source/docs/faq.rst

 Therefore, the way to accomplish this "clean up" operation is to perform the change in 3 steps:

-1. First, add ``launch_action: "delete"`` to the Stack Config(s) you want to clean up.
+1. First, add ``obsolete: True`` to the Stack Config(s) you want to clean up.
-   For more information on ``launch_action``, see the :ref:`Stack Config entry on it<launch_action>`.
+   For more information on ``obsolete``, see the :ref:`Stack Config entry on it<obsolete>`.
-2. Run ``sceptre launch`` to apply the change to AWS.
-This will cause that stack to be deleted.
+2. Update your CI/CD process to run ``sceptre launch --prune`` instead of ``sceptre launch``.
+This will cause all stacks marked as obsolete to be deleted going forward.
-3. Delete the local Stack Config files you added the launch_action to in step 1, since the stacks they create have all been deleted.
+3. Once your CI/CD process has cleaned up all the obsolete stacks, delete the local Stack Config files you marked as obsolete in step 1, since the stacks they create have all been deleted.

 .. note::

-   Using ``launch_action: "delete"`` will not work if any other stacks depend on that stack that are not themselves marked with ``launch_action: "delete"``.
-Attempting to launch any stacks that depend on a stack marked "delete" will result in Sceptre immediately failing the launch.
+   Using ``obsolete: True`` will not work if any other stacks depend on that stack that are not themselves obsolete.
+Attempting to prune any stacks that depend on a obsolete stack will result in Sceptre immediately failing the launch.